z1skgr/Bash-Python-files/README.md

 Every input file satisfies constraints about numerical values and format it sustains.

-The program prints the following user menu repeatedly:
+The program prints the following user menu repeatedly: <br />
 1: read new input file. <br />
 2: print statistics for a specific product. <br />
 3: print statistics for a specific AFM. <br />